Tyrn/wei/the-insider-en.typ

-     The morning after the  reception, some guests signed a treaty of intent
-- about creating together with  Shavash and Bemish  several  joint companies specializing mostly in  export-import operations.
+     The morning after the  reception, some guests signed a treaty of intent---about creating together with  Shavash and Bemish  several  joint companies specializing mostly in  export-import operations.
 Weian  tariffs  were quite high,  but Shavash hinted to the people present that they probably  wouldn't have to pay them.